 ✗ No virus protection

-Not every water filter is suitable for a blackout.
+Not every water filter is suitable for a power cut.
 UV filters fail immediately — they need electricity.
-Activated carbon filters alone aren’t enough against bacteria.
-For emergencies you need a hollow fiber membrane filter that filters physically — no power, no chemicals, no hassle.
+Activated carbon filters alone are not enough to combat bacteria.
+For an emergency, you need a hollow fibre membrane filter that filters physically — without electricity, without chemicals, without any effort.

 The most important criteria at a glance: